allanjos/device-watcher/README.md

 ## inotify

-Scripts for inotify reside in 'inotify' directory.
+Scripts and application for inotify reside in 'inotify' directory.

 ## USB